 If you aren’t sure about the aisles or your store recently remodeled, did you know there’s an app for that?
 Seriously, grocery stores now have apps to help you find the goods in their store quickly and easily.

 5. Cross off/Add on

 One last step that can save you money is to check your pantry for anything left that can be crossed off your list.
 Forgot to add the tomatoes into a casserole?
 You won’t need those next time.
 Do you have enough of your basic ingredients, like flour, sugar, and seasonings?
 What breakfast items, snacks, and dairy products do you need?

 If you have food storage, also check if anything was “borrowed” from your supplies or rotated out and needs to be added to the list to restock.
 Read more about some food storage apps that can make tracking supplies easier.

 Check off your shopping list as you go.
 Check unit prices to be sure you are getting the best deal.
 Use coupons if you have them on hand.
 Organizing your pantry when you get home while putting things away helps you know what you have on hand.
 If you feel motivated, you can always cook up the meat you’ll use for the time period and then freeze it.
 I save a lot of time pulling pre-cooked meat out of my freezer for meals.

-I keep all my lists clipped on to the refrigerator to stay organized.
+I keep all my lists clipped onto the refrigerator to stay organized.
 Once I got into the habit of doing this, I started really enjoying planning meals.
-I know what meals I have on hand for the month, when we’re going to have them and that all the ingredients needed for the meals are in the pantry.
+I know what meals I have on hand for the month when we’re going to have them and that all the ingredients needed for the meals are in the pantry.
 No last-minute trips.
 No figuring out what’s for dinner at 5 p.m.
-It means a lot more time enjoying my family and less time worrying how (and what) to feed them.
+It means a lot more time enjoying my family and less time worrying about how (and what) to feed them.